makerdao/auction-demo-keeper/README.md

 - maxGasPrice - Max gas price that the geometric gas price calculator uses in wei

 - minProfitPercentage -

+## Generate Auctions

+To generate auctions you need to get LINK-A tokens from the FAUCET contract defined in  `scripts/create-auctions.js`

+To run the script make sure to add `"type": "module"` pair in the `package.json` file.

+And then run: `node /scripts/create-auctions.js`

 ## How to Run:

 ```bash